Socialseniors/Social-Seniors-App/index.md

 1. Provide instant news and activity updates to clients, wherever they are
-2. Get faster feedback
+2. Get instantaneous feedback from users, wherever they are in Australia
 3. Access a wider audience in the community